 At first, the work details were not guarded and the POWs plowed, planted, and harvested the crops unguarded.
 The sick POWs made baskets.
 In April 1943, the POWs working conditions varied.
 Those working the rice fields received the worst treatment.
 They were beaten for not meeting quotas.
 Most of the misunderstandings between the POWs and guards were the result of a translator who could not be trusted to tell the truth.

-REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON PFC WAYNE T BUGGS IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN THE PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST
+REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON PRIVATE FIRST CLASS WAYNE T BUGGS IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=

 The Provost Marshal General directs me to inform you that you may communicate with your son, postage free, by following the inclosed instructions:

 It is suggested that you address him as follows: